kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

    	            status: "True"
    	            type: Ready
    	          - lastTransitionTime: "2025-03-26T06:06:11Z"
-   	            message: "Failed to attach tag to newly created Instance.
+   	            message: "Failed to attach tag to newly created Workspace.
 Please delete the cluster and recreate it in different region"
    	            observedGeneration: 2
-   	            reason: TagAttachmentFailed
+   	            reason: WorkspaceTagAttachmentFailed
    	            status: "False"
-   	            type: TagAttachmentFailed
+   	            type: WorkspaceReady
    	  ```
    3. Allows the cluster creation to proceed and complete successfully despite the tag attachment failure.